 Yes, employees and self-employed workers who have lost their job because of Covid-19 are entitled to a special COVID-19 Pandemic Unemployment Payment.
 See a summary of employee entitlements here.

-16. What are an employer’s workers compensation obligations if an employee traveled to an affected area for work and contracted COVID-19?
+16. What are an employer’s workers compensation obligations if an employee travelled to an affected area for work and contracted COVID-19?

 If the contract of employment provides for company sick pay, then it should be paid as a matter of contract law.
 Otherwise, an employer does not have to pay wages for employees who do not turn up to work (but may do so if they wish as a matter of policy).